-2) Injury incurred or aggravated in the line of duty while on Inactive Duty for Training (IDT) status.
+- 1) Disease or injury incurred or aggravated in the line of duty while on active duty or active duty for training; or - 2) Injury incurred or aggravated in the line of duty while on Inactive Duty for Training (IDT) status.

 DIC is tax-free and not subject to seizure by creditors.
 DIC has no impact on receiving Social Security benefits.
-A surviving spouse's SBP annuity will be reduced by one-third of the DIC payment until 31 December 2022.
-The offset will be eliminated on 1 January 2023.
+A surviving spouse's SBP annuity will be reduced by one-third of the DIC payment until Dec.
+31, 2022.
+The offset was eliminated on Jan.
+1, 2023 for benefits paid on or after this date.